hapijs/catbox/README.md

       use the same partition name.
 - `loader` - when using a string `engine`, if the required module is not within the `node_modules` file path from where **catbox** is located, the `loader` argument can be used to pass a localized copy of node's `require`.

-The built-in `'memory'` strategy supports the following options:
-- `maxByteSize` - sets an upper limit on the number of bytes that can be stored in the cached.
-Once this limit is reached no additional items will be added to the cache until some expire.
-The utilized memory calculation is a rough approximation and must not be relied on.
-Defaults to `104857600` (100MB).

 #### API